CarlesRa/fedora-asus-expert-book-setup/README.md

 #### About Vulkan (iGPU acceleration)

 Vulkan was tested extensively.
 Despite offloading all 43/43 layers to the Intel iGPU (`Intel Graphics ARL`, ~21 GiB shared VRAM), performance was **consistently worse than CPU-only** across all model sizes.
 The bottleneck is memory bandwidth — the iGPU shares RAM with the CPU and accesses it through a slower internal bus.
-CPU-only build wins on this hardware.
+CPU-only build wins on this hardware for token generation.

 To build with Vulkan if needed for future testing: